stepan-anokhin/practice-mui-templates/README.md

     );
 }
 ```
-For mor details on how CSS-transitions works, see the following [guide](https://css-tricks.com/almanac/properties/t/transition/).
+For more details on how CSS-transitions work, see the following [guide](https://css-tricks.com/almanac/properties/t/transition/).

 ## Errors